Milestones

 Denis Law, back in his home city at the Denis Law Legacy Trust’s annual fundraising dinner, said: “I am extremely proud to be associated with the work done by the Denis Law Legacy Trust and Streetsport in areas of Aberdeen where young people need to be encouraged to be the best they can.”

-Graham Thom, chairman of the Denis Law Legacy trust said: "This is another significant step for the Denis Law legacy trust-back Streetsport initiative and we continue our efforts to take sport into the heart of communities and engage with young people in a way that will help them on a number of fronts.
+Graham Thom, chairman of the Denis Law Legacy trust said: "This is another significant step for the Denis Law Legacy Trust-back Streetsport initiative and we continue our efforts to take sport into the heart of communities and engage with young people in a way that will help them on a number of fronts.
 The new facility in Tullos will, we believe, prove meaningful for that part of Aberdeen and we hope the people there will recognise its importance for the wellbeing of a wide range of residents.”

-2017: Pride of Sport Winner
+UK Pride of Sport Winners.

 Denis Law Legacy Trust and Robert Gordon University’s (RGU) Streetsport initiative were proud recipitents of a prestigious accolade at the National Pride of Sport Awards held in London.